Chinese New Year Cake (Sticky, Sweet Nian Gao)

 Variations and Regional Differences

-Modern Fusion: Some versions incorporate chocolate or matcha powder for a contemporary twist on this classic dish.
+Modern Fusion: Incorporates matcha or chocolate for a contemporary take on this classic dish.

 Food Science Behind the Recipe